jwillou/Isolation-Drift/README.md

   1. dpc.csv: results of dicriminant analysis of principle components.
-Columns contents (in order): population size, replicate number (set in IsoDriftModel.R as reps), year, maximum age allowed in the simulation, proportion of individuals in source population that assigned to the source population, proporiton of individuals in sink (isolated) population that assigned to the larger source population.
+Columns contents (in order): population size, replicate number (set in IsoDriftModel.R as reps), year, maximum age allowed in the simulation, proportion of individuals in source population that assigned to the source population, proporiton of individuals in sink (isolated) population that did not assign to the larger source population.
   2. eva.csv: results of structure analysis.
 Columns contents (in order): population size, replicate number, year, maximum age allowed in the simulation, penalized log likelihood for K = 1, penalized log likelihood for K = 2, penalized log likelihood for K = 3.